-List of static IP routes.
-Each item should be a dict containing the item cidr, and optionally gateway, table and options. cidr is the CIDR representation of the routes destination. gateway is the IP address of the next hop. table is the name or ID of a routing table to which the route will be added. options is a list of option strings to add to the route.

-rules List of IP routing rules.

-On CentOS or Rocky, each item should be a string describing an iproute2 IP routing rule.
+- routes List of static IP routes.
+Each item should be a dict containing the item cidr, and optionally gateway, table and options. cidr is the CIDR representation of the routes destination. gateway is the IP address of the next hop. table is the name or ID of a routing table to which the route will be added. options is a list of option strings to add to the route. - rules List of IP routing rules.
+Each item should be an iproute2 IP routing rule. - physical_network Name of the physical network on which this network exists.
+This aligns with the physical network concept in neutron. - libvirt_network_name A name to give to a Libvirt network representing this network on the seed hypervisor.